-4.1 Organization and Good Standing of Seller .
+4.1 Organization and Good Standing of Seller.
 Seller is a corporation duly organized, validly existing and in good standing under the laws of the State of Delaware, with full corporate power, right and authority to own and lease the properties and assets it currently owns and leases and to carry on its business as such business is currently being conducted.

-4.2 Condition of the Assets; Preferential Rights to Purchase .
+4.2 Condition of the Assets; Preferential Rights to Purchase.
 Taken as a whole, the tangible assets and properties that are part of the Assets are generally in good operating condition and repair, subject to normal wear and maintenance, and except for assets taken out of service are generally usable in the regular and ordinary course of business.
-No party has any preferential right or right of first refusal to purchase any or all of the Assets.
+Except for Buyer, no party has any preferential right or right of first refusal to purchase any or all of the Assets.

-4.3 Authorization of Agreement; No Violation; No Consents .
+4.3 Authorization of Agreement; No Violation; No Consents.
 This Agreement has been duly executed and delivered by Seller.
 Seller has the full corporate power and authority to enter into this Agreement, to make the representations, warranties, covenants and agreements made herein and to consummate the transactions contemplated hereby.
 The execution, delivery and performance of this Agreement and the consummation of the transactions contemplated hereby have been duly and validly authorized by all requisite corporate action on the part of Seller and its affiliates.
-Except for Federal Energy Regulatory Commission ("FERC" or Commission”) requirements, neither the execution and delivery of this Agreement by Seller nor the consummation by Seller of the transactions contemplated hereby (a) will conflict with, result in a breach, default or violation of, or require consent of any third party under (i) the terms, provisions or conditions of the Certificate of Incorporation or Bylaws of Seller or such affiliates or (ii) to the knowledge of Seller, any judgment, decree, order, governmental permit, certificate, license, law, statute, rule or regulation to which either Seller or any such affiliate is a party or is subject, or to which any of the Assets are subject, except for (A) consents and approvals from governmental authorities that are discussed in Sections 4.4 and 6.7 below or are customarily obtained after closing in connection with the transactions contemplated hereby (the " "CustomaryCustomary Post-Closing Consents") and (B) any conflict, breach, default, violation, or consent that would not have, individually or in the aggregate, a Material Adverse Effect, or (b) will result in the creation of any lien, charge or other encumbrance on any of the Assets.
-For purposes of this Agreement, occurrences or conditions shall have a" "MaterialMaterial Adverse Effect" if they individually or collectively have an adverse effect on the use, ownership or operation of the Assets to Buyer, taking into account the nature and valuation of the Assets, in an amount exceeding 2.5% of the Purchase Price, or materially hinder or impede the consummation of the transactions contemplated by this Agreement.
+Except for Federal Energy Regulatory Commission ("FERC" or Commission”) requirements, neither the execution and delivery of this Agreement by Seller nor the consummation by Seller of the transactions contemplated hereby (a) will conflict with, result in a breach, default or violation of, or require consent of any third party under (i) the terms, provisions or conditions of the Certificate of Incorporation or Bylaws of Seller or such affiliates or (ii) to the knowledge of Seller, any judgment, decree, order, governmental permit, certificate, license, law, statute, rule or regulation to which either Seller or any such affiliate is a party or is subject, or to which any of the Assets are subject, except for (A) consents and approvals from Governmental Authorities that are discussed in Sections 4.4 and 6.7 below or are customarily obtained after closing in connection with the transactions contemplated hereby "Customary Post-Closing Consents") and (B) any conflict, breach, default, violation, or consent that would not have, individually or in the aggregate, a Material Adverse Effect, or (b) will result in the creation of any lien, charge or other encumbrance on any of the Assets.
+For purposes of this Agreement, occurrences or conditions shall have a "Material Adverse Effect" if they individually or collectively have an adverse effect on the use, ownership or operation of the Assets to Buyer, taking into account the nature and valuation of the Assets, in an amount exceeding [2.5%] of the Purchase Price, or materially hinder or impede the consummation of the transactions contemplated by this Agreement.
 For purposes of this Agreement, the terms "knowledge," "known" or any similar term, as applied to Seller, shall mean the actual knowledge of the executive officers and key operational and management personnel of Seller, and also includes other authorized agents of Seller (to the extent agents of Seller or an affiliate of Seller) who prepared or provided information to Buyer in connection with Buyer's assessment and analysis of this transaction.